GraindCheack/GraindCheack.github.io/README.md

 # About me

 I'm a student of the third year of the "Minsk Radio Engineering College".
 My speciality is the "Information Technology Software" of the department of computer technology.
 I'm hardworking person.
-Everyday I improve my skills and solve interesting tasks in different programming languages as JS, Delphi, C# and python.
+I have been practicing in different programming languages as JS, Delphi, C# and Python during college studying.

 # Interests: